 January 27 – April 3, 2017

 One of California’s greatest political artists is having a resurgence.
 Corita Kent, best known for her iconic Love stamp was able to combine a passion for social justice with a Pop art aesthetic to great effect.
 In CMATO’s exhibition, Mass Appeal: The Art of Corita Kent, museum visitors will have the chance to examine Kent’s political posters, her commercially successful Love prints, and her spiritual message of rejoicing in the everyday.

 Corita Kent, formerly known as Sister Mary Corita, taught and chaired the Art Department at Immaculate Heart of Mary College for 32 years until 1968.
 There, she welcomed the likes of Alfred Hitchcock, John Cage, Ray and Charles Eames into her classroom.
 Former students speak to Corita’s ability to transform the way they saw the world.
-One simple device she employed was a cardboard “finder”.
-Students were tasked to search their everyday with the finder “to see for the sake of seeing”.